Kentucky’s Retail Food Code Has Changed

 - It is required to advise consumers if your establishment serves raw or undercooked foods

-All ready-to-eat (RTE), potentially hazardous foods (PHF) that are prepared on-site (or from opened containers) and are held in refrigeration for more than 24 hours must be marked with the date or day by which the food shall be consumed, sold, or discarded.
+All ready-to-eat (RTE), time and temperature controlled for safety (TCS) foods that are prepared on-site (or from opened containers) and are held in refrigeration for more than 24 hours must be marked with the date or day by which the food shall be consumed, sold, or discarded.

-IF on site preparation of food to be refrigerated more than 24 hrs, THEN hold at 41°F or less and consume or discard by Day 7 -OR- hold between 41°F – 45°F and consume or discard by Day 4.
+IF on site preparation of food to be refrigerated more than 24 hrs, THEN hold at 41°F or less and consume or discard by Day 7.

-IF food came from a commercial container, THEN hold at 41°F or less and consume or discard by Day 7 -OR- hold between 41°F – 45°F and consume or discard by Day 4.
+IF food came from a commercial container, THEN hold at 41°F or less and consume or discard by Day 7.

-IF food was removed from the freezer, THEN hold at 41°F or less and consume or discard by Day 7 -OR- hold between 41°F – 45°F and consume or discard by Day 4.
+IF food was removed from the freezer, THEN hold at 41°F or less and consume or discard by Day 7.

 Note: Day #1 shall be counted as the day of preparation, removal from container or day & time at which frozen food was thawed.